 Athabasca Glacier and the Columbia Icefield

-If you’re not feeling a full-on mountaineering climb up Athabasca you can still go see the glacier, and even walk on it on the Ice Explorer.
+If you’re not feeling a full-on mountaineering climb up Athabasca you can still go see the Athabasca Glacier, and even walk on the glacier with the Ice Explorer.
 Here you can get some history around the glacier and experience the fun without much physical effort.

 You take these massive vehicles with wheels taller than a person on to the center of the Athabasca Glacier.
 We’re a little mixed on the experience as the glacier has seen extreme level of retreating that’s a direct effect of global warming.
 None the less perhaps we can sacrifice one glacier to help educate visitors about their wonders.